 70 years of acting for local councils has given us a unique perspective on the world in which you operate.
 We understand that solutions which are legally effective in the private sector may not always translate to local government.

-Please join us on 20 September for an in-depth forum on the major issues facing local government, and approaches for successfully managing them.
+Please join us on 20 September for a FREE in-depth forum on the major issues facing local government, and approaches for successfully managing them.

 Please feel free to extend this invitation to your Council colleagues.

 Communicating in an era of transparency: Five rules for organisations operating in the public eye - Chris Fogarty, Director, FMC Change

 Driven by the rise of social media, muddied by scandals and fuelled by public inquiries, organisations that serve and interact with the broader community are facing a growing level of distrust.

 That makes being able to deliver clear, consistent and credible communications ever more challenging.